tsbinns/tsbinns.github.io/CV.md

   <h3 class="CV-header"><a id="ICN_Lab" class="section-ID">07/2021 - Present</a></h3>
     <img class="logo" src="/assets/images/Logo-ICN.png">
     <h4 class="CV-subheader">
-      &mdash; Interventional and Cognitive Neuromodulation Group, Charité – Universitätsmedizin Berlin, Germany<br>
+      &mdash; Interventional and Cognitive Neuromodulation Group, Charité – Universitätsmedizin Berlin, Germany <a href="https://www.icneuromodulation.org/" target="_blank"><i class="fa-solid fa-link"></i></a><br>
-      &mdash; Role: Researcher<br>
+      &mdash; Role: Research Scientist<br>
       &mdash; Supervisor: Prof. Wolf-Julian Neumann
     </h4>
     <p class="CV-desc">
-      For the project of my <a href="#Charite_PhD">PhD</a>, I am investigating oscillatory connectivity in invasive recordings of brain activity from Parkinson's disease patients to identify biomarkers for use in next-generation deep brain stimulation treatment paradigms (see my pre-print in revision at Nature Communications, Binns <i>et al.</i>, DOI: <a href="https://doi.org/10.1101/2024.04.14.586969" target="_blank">10.1101/2024.04.14.586969</a> for results).
-Furthermore, I have written and contributed to open-source packages, making the advanced signal analysis techniques which I am using in my project available to the wider community (see my <a href="#OSS">open-source software work</a> for more information).
+      For the project of my <a href="#Charite_PhD">PhD</a>, I am investigating oscillatory activity in invasive neural recordings from Parkinson's disease patients to identify biomarkers for use in next-generation, machine learning-based deep brain stimulation treatments (see my pre-print in revision at <i>Nature Communications</i>, Binns <i>et al.</i>, DOI: <a href="https://doi.org/10.1101/2024.04.14.586969" target="_blank">10.1101/2024.04.14.586969</a> for results).
+Furthermore, I have written and contributed to open-source packages, making the advanced signal analysis techniques which I am using in my project available to the wider community (see my <a href="#OSS">open-source software work</a> for more information), in collaboration with my work in the <a href="#QAI_Lab">Quality in Artificial Intelligence Group</a>.
 Through this project, I am further developing my signal analysis and Python programming skills, gaining experience with open-source software development, as well as gaining an in-depth understanding of movement disorders and brain-computer interfaces.
     </p>

   <h3 class="CV-header"><a id="QAI_Lab" class="section-ID">03/2022 - Present</a></h3>
     <img class="logo" src="/assets/images/Logo-QAI.png">
     <h4 class="CV-subheader">
-      &mdash; Uncertainty, Inverse Modeling and Machine Learning Group, Technische Universität Berlin, Germany<br>
+      &mdash; Quality in Artificial Intelligence Group, Technische Universität Berlin, Germany <a href="https://qai-labs.org/" target="_blank"><i class="fa-solid fa-link"></i></a><br>
-      &mdash; Role: Researcher<br>
+      &mdash; Role: Research Scientist<br>
       &mdash; Supervisor: Prof. Stefan Haufe
     </h4>
     <p class="CV-desc">
-      In parallel with my work in the <a href="#ICN_Lab">Interventional and Cognitive Neuromodulation group</a>, I am developing advanced signal processing techniques for use in my PhD project, and bringing them to open-source packages for use in the wider community (see my <a href="#OSS">open-source software work</a> for more information).
+      In parallel with my work in the <a href="#ICN_Lab">Interventional and Cognitive Neuromodulation Group</a>, I am developing advanced signal processing techniques for use in my PhD project, and bringing them to open-source packages for use in the wider community (see my <a href="#OSS">open-source software work</a> for more information).
 Accordingly, I am greatly developing my understanding of advanced concepts in linear algebra and calculus, as well as gaining much experience with open-source software development.
     </p>

   <h3 class="CV-header"><a id="Haynes_Lab" class="section-ID">08/2019 - &zwj;08/2020</a></h3>
     <img class="logo" src="/assets/images/Logo-BCCN.png">
     <h4 class="CV-subheader">
-      &mdash; Haynes Laboratory, Bernstein Center for Computational Neuroscience, Berlin, Germany<br>
+      &mdash; Haynes Laboratory, Bernstein Center for Computational Neuroscience, Berlin, Germany <a href="https://sites.google.com/site/hayneslab/home" target="_blank"><i class="fa-solid fa-link"></i></a><br>
-      &mdash; Role: Researcher<br>
+      &mdash; Role: Research Scientist<br>
       &mdash; Supervisors: Dr. Matthias Schultze-Kraft, Prof. John-Dylan Haynes
     </h4>
     <p class="CV-desc">